SYSTEM: ONLINE

 10 Future Tech Spy Gadgets (or, What's in My Cart)

-Twenty years of enterprise security work taught me that the gap between what a three-letter agency carried in 2005 and what you can have shipped from Amazon this week is, depending on the product, eighteen months.
+Twenty years of enterprise security work taught me that the gap between what a three-letter agency carried in 2005 and what you can have shipped from Amazon this week is, depending on the product, a matter of a few short months.
 Thermal imaging is now a phone accessory.
 Hardware security keys sit next to toothbrushes in the Prime checkout flow.
 Here we are.

 This is my cart.
 Five offensive tools, five defensive, all legal to own.
 The piece is ordered offense to defense on purpose.
 Swipe or click the arrows to step through each item.